sabhiram/sabhiram.github.io/_posts/2015-02-25-pluginless_custom_markup_with_jekyll_and_liquid_part_I.md

 </div>
 {% endhighlight html %}

 Basically, Jekyll scans the code / text within the {% raw %}`{% highlight %}`{% endraw %} tag, and post processes it.
-Neat, so to add custom styling for quotes - we should just be able to define a custom language and style it as we see fit (we can style the container as well as the content).
+Neat, so to add custom styling for quotes - we should be able to define a custom language and style it as we see fit (we can style the container as well as the content).

 However, Jekyll only works with a preset [list of languages](http://pygments.org/languages/) as supported by [`pygments`](http://pygments.org/) or [`rouge`](https://github.com/jneen/rouge).
-Certainly one option here, is to pick a language you never plan on highlighting with, and just use that anytime you wanted a quote.
+Certainly one option here, is to pick a language you never plan on highlighting with, and use that anytime you wanted a quote.
 This sounds icky.
 Perhaps we can do our quote styling with a plugin instead.

 ### Plugins in Jekyll

 From scratching the surface, it was clear that Jekyll could be easily extended by means of simple [plugins](http://jekyllrb.com/docs/plugins/).
 However, the large note on said page also cautions the reader that the `github pages` version of the generated site, will use the `--safe` option when baking the static site.
 This means custom plugins are excluded when the static site is built!
-Clearly, we could just set-up Jekyll locally on our dev boxes and push the generated site to github, but where is the fun in that?
+Clearly, we could set-up Jekyll locally on our dev boxes and push the generated site to github, but where is the fun in that?

 ### So... no plugins, now what?

 One other option, would be to write raw HTML in your markdown document.
-We could just do something like this:
+We could do something like this:

 {% highlight html %}
 <div class="blog-quote">